-How Rishi Sunak might govern as prime minister
+How Rishi Sunak might govern as Prime Minister

 Mr Sunak’s main health policy during the last leadership election was bringing in a £10 penalty for missing appointments as part of efforts to tackle the NHS backlog.

-It remains unclear whether he would seek to reintroduced the increase in national insurance that he brought in as chancellor.
-It was subsequently scrapped by Liz Truss.
+It remains unclear whether he will seek to reintroduce the increase in national insurance that he brought in as chancellor but which was subsequently scrapped by Ms Truss.

 Mr Sunak’s immigration policies during the last leadership election focused entirely on curbing Channel crossings and toughening up asylum rules.